Living Learning Communities

 Emerging Leaders Housing is a neighborhood of exceptional students seeking to gain and enhance leadership skills.
 Our students participate in the University of Memphis' Emerging Leaders Scholarship Program (ELP) and work closely with faculty and staff to actively engage in leadership education.
 ELP students participate in a four-year intensive leadership training experience designed to enhance personal leadership and contribute significantly to a balanced, well-rounded college experience.
 Emerging Leaders Housing gives residents the opportunity to live in the type of community they will one day work to create.

 Engineering Housing residents are paired with alumnae and professional engineering mentors to network, learn career opportunities and share tips for collegiate and professional success.
 Members tour Memphis industries, engage faculty and staff outside of the classroom, and collaborate with peers in other engineering disciplines.
 Engineering Housing allows students to develop peer relations, collaborate with other engineering disciplines, and prepare to enter the workforce.

-First Generation Housing is an intentional grouping of students wanting to maximize their opportunities for success as being one of the first in their family to attend college.
+First Generation Living Learning Community is an intentional grouping of students housed together wanting to maximize their opportunities for success as being one of the first in their family to attend college.
 This community emphasizes the shared experience and sense of responsibility many first generation students feel as they navigate their college life.
 Students participate in a common academic course during their first semester that focuses on the development of academic skills and strategies proven to enhance student success.
-Members also benefit from mandatory one-on-one academic coaching, in-hall study space, and community mentorship from a University of Memphis first generation student leader.
+Members also benefit from mandatory one-on-one academic coaching, in-hall study space, and community mentorship from University of Memphis first generation student leaders.